Qase/mobile-assignment/README.md

 2. Rocket detail
 3. Flight Simulator

- * The application is connected to the [SpaceX API](https://docs.spacexdata.com).
+ * The application is connected to the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs).
  * The graphics are in this repository
  * As for dependencies, use the ones that make sense to you, there is no other limit
- * It shouldn't take more than a week to develop
+ * It shouldn't take more than a three days to develop
  * Commit continuously to your fork from this repository
- * Use FRP principles if you can

 #### List of all rockets
 This screen is fairly clear from the graphic design